ak47andrew/cai-tool/README.md

 ```

 > [!TIP]
 > You can copy `cai` file to any directory in your `$PATH` variable.
 For example to `/usr/bin`.
 This will make utility available from any directory.
-Use cp command for this: `cp cai /usr/bin/cai`.
+Use cp command for this: `sudo cp cai /usr/bin/cai`.

 ## Usage